 Vacancies in Offices

 A vacancy in any office because of death, resignation, removal, disqualification, or any other cause shall be filled in the manner prescribed in these Bylaws for regular appointments to that office, provided that such vacancies shall be filled as they occur and not on an annual basis.
 In the event of a vacancy in any office other than the President, such vacancy may be filled temporarily by appointment by the President, and the appointee shall remain in office for 60 days, or until the next regular meeting of the Board, whichever comes first.
-Thereafter, the position can be filled only by action of the Board, other than the President who shall be filled only by action of the Member.
+Thereafter, the position can be filled only by action of the Board, other than the position of President which shall be filled only by action of the Member.

 Responsibilities of Officers